False light is a form of invasion of privacy for which you can pursue a civil claim. A false light claim exists when an individual or business

 - The defendant published private facts with reckless disregard for their truth or falsity.17

 California law makes people liable for making derogatory statements about a business to discourage others from dealing with it.
-This tort is known as "commercial disparagement" or "business disparagement" or "trade libel."
+This tort is known as

-Although similar to California's law on defamation, the law on business disparagement exists to protect the financial reputation of a business (as opposed to someone's personal reputation).
+Although similar to California’s law on defamation, the law on business disparagement exists to protect the financial reputation of a business (as opposed to your personal reputation).
 While it exists primarily to prevent unfair competition between businesses, it can also be brought against a customer.

 - Up to six (6) months in county jail, and/or